 Graduate students may request secretarial assistance only in limited situations.
 Administrative Assistants will not type personal letters, class reports or similar materials for students.
 Typing of your thesis is considered personal work.
-Students may request assistance with mailing or sending FedEx packages if they are clearly related to faculty-led research work.
-All requests for staff assistance should be coordinated with your chair.
+You may request assistance with mailing or sending FedEx packages if they are clearly related to faculty-led research work.
+All requests for staff assistance should be coordinated with your thesis chair/advisor.